SHURIKENBEBE/horiseon-code-refactor/README.md

 # Code Refactor

 ## Description
-This project focuses on code refactoring for an exisiting website, which is a process of restructuring or cleanin up redundant code while preserving its external behavior and functionality.
+This project focuses on code refactoring for an exisiting website, which is a process of restructuring and or cleanin up redundant code while preserving its external behavior and functionality.

 ## User Story
 AS A marketing agency